dmitrybubyakin/nova-medialibrary-field/README.md

 Laravel Nova field for managing the Spatie media library.

+This is the documentation for v2.
+For v1 follow this [link](https://github.com/dmitrybubyakin/nova-medialibrary-field/tree/1.2.2)

 Features:
  - add media on update/create views
  - add existing media